Introducing the Praxis® Performance Assessment for Teachers from ETS

 The PPAT demonstrates that you have the basic pedagogical content knowledge and application for the classroom to begin teaching as an entry-level teacher.
 It offers you support every step of the way during the student teaching experience.
 The assessment:

-- is designed to align you with your faculty advisor and teacher mentor and provide you with feedback that will help you develop a professional growth plan
+- is designed to align you with your supervising instructor and teacher mentor and provide you with feedback that will help you develop a professional growth plan

 - identifies areas of strength and areas needing improvement to guide your professional practice